amodavis/amodavis.github.io/_posts/2019-11-13-wrangling.md

 ## API Calls
 ### Twitter API Pull
-Build a web spider using scrapy.
+Create a Twitter API Key and Access Token.
+Execute multiple queries at a time from Twitter’s REST API.
+Do a data pull from Twitter’s Streaming API.
 <br>
-<a href="https://github.com/amodavis/Data_Wrangling/blob/master/Web%20Spider.py">Click here for Python script</a>
+<a href="https://github.com/amodavis/Data_Wrangling/blob/master/Twitter%20API%20Pull.py">Click here for Python script</a>

 ### College Scorecard
 Build a web spider using scrapy.